Ado1phu5/SQLi_JavaCodeScan/README.md

 - Detects SQL strings built with string concatenation, `String.format`, or tainted `StringBuilder` chains.
 - Tracks a small data-flow set of common request/input sources to reduce noise.
-- Flags execution sites (`Statement.execute*`) that reference unsafe query variables.
+- Flags execution sites (`Statement.execute*`) and prepared statements that reference unsafe query variables.
+- Severity column (high/medium/low) plus sanitizer awareness helps prioritize fixes.
 - CLI offers human-readable tables or JSON for tooling integration.
 - Comes with pytest coverage for the most critical behaviors so you can verify logic changes quickly.